Quick Take

 Training

 Even if they are trained well, their protective instincts will always kick in and can only be controlled to a certain point.
-Therefore, they need early socialization and training to try and curb these behaviors.
+Therefore, they need early socialization and training to try to curb these behaviors.

 Exercise